gfosco/RWDevCon2015-108-Parse/0-For-Instructor/3-Lab.md

     cell.replyUsername.text = object["replyUsername"] as String!

 Now you should be able to add replies to Gabs and see the replies for any Gabs in the system.

+Lets use Parse Analytics to track an event when a user submits a Gab entry.
+Open **NewGabViewController.swift** and right before the PFObject is created, add:

+    PFAnalytics.trackEventInBackground("new-gab", block: nil)

+In the Parse Analytics dashboard, you'll be able to see the various analytics events you decide to track, and can create & save custom breakdowns.